jamespacileo/django-smartagent/README.rst

     0.1.0

 :Description:
-    django-smartagent is an attempt to provide Django developers with a lightning fast and complete browser detection utility.
+    django-smartagent is a lightning fast and complete browser, OS and device detection utility.
+It includes various mobile site targeted features.

 :Requirements:
     Django 1.2+